What the heck is seed cycling?

 There are no quick fixes!

 This process takes time.
 Your menstrual cycle is about 28 days.
-If you are interested in trying seed cycling I would recommend trying this for a few months as a minimum.
+If you are interested in trying seed cycling I recommend trying this for a few months as a minimum.

 How do you seed cycle correctly?